sprestage/sprestage.github.io-personal-notes/_site/ocp_dev_notes.md

 - created Jira ticket to implement from the above research how to trigger an email or a restart of an overly long sync that needed to be cut off, https://oneclickpolitics.atlassian.net/browse/ON-1479

 **Today I plan to:**
-- [ ] research how to detect a stale overly long sync
+- [x] research how to detect a stale overly long sync; reported to Maged on my findings as well as updating the Jira ticket with the same; kinda waiting to hear how he wants to proceed
-- [ ] read through Dave's import instructions for US to see how it works/reads; the writeup is in this jira https://oneclickpolitics.atlassian.net/browse/ON-1407 the instructions are at the top, plus a ton of comments below tracking what he's doing.
+- [x] read through Dave's import instructions for US to see how it works/reads; the writeup is in this jira https://oneclickpolitics.atlassian.net/browse/ON-1407 the instructions are at the top, plus a ton of comments below tracking what he's doing.
 It is also in the comments for the shape file rake task.
+- [x] reviewed Dave's cicero US PR in detail; many comments but only because it was huge and I had some ideas based on domain knowledge of cicero and imports for different countries

 ## Thu, Dec 9 2021